 The Gestalt approach can involve exploring and reconciling polarities or opposites.
 A classic example is judgemental criticism vs kind acceptance.
 Lots of human suffering stems from the harsh thoughts that crash around inside our heads.
 As judge and jury, we often find ourselves (and others) guilty and hand out severe punishments.

 Regularly practising the three elements of self-compassion advocated by Kristin Neff could have a profound impact on human lives.
 The first step is self-kindness vs self-judgement.
-Sounds familiar?
+Sound familiar?

 'Why not try treating yourself